-2020 is looking like a year of continued growth with the business capitalising on some of its regional contracts.
-In the longer term, the business is also keen to explore other opportunities in the Yorkshire market via existing construction relationships.
+2023 is looking like a year of consolidation with the business building on some of its regional contracts.
+The business is also keen to explore other compliance and sustainability opportunities in order to expand its service offer and its reach across the Yorkshire region.